mreyes75/sfcr/README.md

 # San Francisco Corporate Rental Real Estate Listing

-This app lists rental properties in the San Francisco Bay Area
+This application returns a listing of  rental properties in the San Francisco Bay Area

 ## Introduction